sourcebots/volunteer-docs/content/essential-knowledge/updating-volunteer-docs.md

 ![Pencil icon to click on for editing](/img/essential-knowledge/updating-docs/pencil.png)

 Once you've made your edit, scroll to the bottom and write what you changed in the 'Commit changes' box.
 Then pick a branch name, this should just be a summary of your changes in a shortened form, spaces aren't allowed.
 Once you've done this, then click the 'Propose file change' button.
-This will take you to the 'Open a pull request' page, (see the 'Creating a Pull Request' section below).
+This will take you to the 'Open a pull request' page, (see the 'Creating a pull request' section below).

 ![Commit Changes form asking for you to fill out the changes to commit](/img/essential-knowledge/updating-docs/commit-changes.png)

-## Creating a Pull Request
+## Creating a pull request

 Once you've clicked the 'Commit Changes' button in GitHub, or if you've just pushed a change manually, you can open a pull request.

-A Pull Request is a request for changes to be 'pulled' into the main version of the website (aka the master version).
+A pull request is a request for changes to be 'pulled' into the main version of the website (aka the master version).

 The text should automatically be filled out for you, so as long as it makes sense, click the 'Create pull request' button.
 This will request for people to take a look at your changes and review it.

 ![Form for creating a pull request](/img/essential-knowledge/updating-docs/pull-request.png)

-### Pull Request checks
+### Pull request checks

 There are also a few checks which run when you create a pull request, these show up at the bottom of the page a minute or to after you've made a pull request. click 'Show All checks' to see all of them.
 These checks include: